oban-bg/oban/guides/isolation.md

 # Instance and Database Isolation

-This guide will walk you through option for isolating Oban instances as well as Oban database tables.
+This guide will walk you through options for isolating Oban instances as well as Oban database tables.

 ## Running Multiple Oban Instances

-You can run multiple Oban instances with different prefixes on the same system and have them entirely isolated, provided you give each Oban supervisor a distinct ID.
+You can run multiple Oban instances with different prefixes on the same system and have them entirely isolated, provided you give each Oban supervisor a distinct name.

 Here we configure our application to start three Oban supervisors using the `"public"` (default), `"special"`, and `"private"` prefixes, respectively: